Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 Live music is played on the streets, galleries serve up free glasses of wine or sangria and the whole atmosphere is festive.

-Cabo San Lucas is home to five of seven species of endangered sea turtles – hawksbill, loggerhead, leatherback, Olive Ridley and green turtles.
+Cabo San Lucas is home to five of the world’s seven species of endangered sea turtles – hawksbill, loggerhead, leatherback, olive ridley and green turtles.

-You can join a heartwarming tour by Cabo Outfitters to release your very own adopted baby turtle into the sea.
-Talk about adorable!
-And being good for the planet…
+You can help them release the hatchlings into the sea.
+(Talk about adorable!
+And being good for the planet…)

-Unusual things to do in Cabo San Lucas don’t get much more unusual than witnessing a sand fall.
-And not just any sand fall – we’re talking about an underwater sand fall.
+Unusual things to do in Los Cabos don’t get much more unusual than witnessing a sand fall.
+And not just any sand fall – this is an underwater sand fall.

 Say what?